PratikWayase/system-design-Handbook/README.md

  CP systems may compromise on availability that means some data might not be accessible in the event of a network partition.

+ Consistency & availability
+prioritize a constant view of the data and ensure the availability is high under normal operating conditions.
+This means that every request made in the system must return either a successful or a failed response.

+Availability & partition tolerance aims to process queries and provide the most recent available version of information, even if it cannot ensure it is completely up-to-date due to network partitioning

 #